jerturowetz/notes/to-do.md

 # Jer's To-Do List

+firing offense

+tasks files conversations
+only a canadian business can do this bcause we're everybodys friend its part of our culture and dna
+Marks acronym list review
+wtf is an OKR

 - BKDSN
   - Blog post format for bart
   - Guide for Bart on how to deploy changes